• EB Games launches R18+ petition

 Shock horror, people who know what they're talking about and not just spouting what they've been told to say.

-Aegis -
+Aegis commented

 and decreased prosocial (helping) behaviour